Ballot Monkeys: Overview

 The series cuts between the Conservative, Labour, Liberal Democrat and UKIP buses.
 Apart from a brief phone call at the end of the last episode, these groups do not interact with each other.
 All scenes are shot inside or in the immediate vicinity of the campaign buses, and much of the humour comes from the candidates talking candidly in private about their party and campaign in ways that they would not do in public.
 In each party there are interpersonal conflicts between individuals.

 Conservatives

-In the Conservative group nominal leader Martin (Hugh Dennis), a frustrated one-nation conservative, clashes with the well-connected Baz (Jimmy Akingbola), the latter of which openly supports what he considers to be Boris Johnson's inevitable rise to power and is far more willing to engage in more cynical campaign ploys.
+In the Conservative group nominal leader Martin (Hugh Dennis), a frustrated one-nation conservative, clashes with the well-connected Baz (Jimmy Akingbola), who openly supports what he considers to be Boris Johnson's inevitable rise to power and is far more willing to engage in more cynical campaign ploys.
 Women's issues consultant Siobhan (Hattie Morahan) feels marginalised by both men.
 The group is completed by dim-witted and politically uninformed intern Ruby (Liz Kingsman), who the group is forced to employ as she is the daughter of a major party donor.